Are you interested in regrowing your very own vegetables?

 - Cut the rest of the pineapple as you would usually, and munch while you prepare the top for planting.

-- Place the crown by a sunny window to dry for 3-5 days.
-This enables removal of the moist core to let it dry out, and discourages it from rotting.
+- Place the crown of the pineapple by a sunny window to dry out for 3-5 days.
+Doing this will help and enable the removal of any moisture in its core.
+It also discourages it from rotting if placed in the sun.

-- Next, locate a glass jar and place the root of the crown in an inch of water in the jar.
+- Next, locate a decent size glass jar and place the pineapple crown in an inch of water in the jar.

-- Insert toothpicks around the crown’s edge and hang it in the water just as you would an avocado pit (explained next).
-Put another way, most of the crown should only be positioned “hovering” over the water with the bottom of the pineapple being only immersed 1 inch.
+- Insert toothpicks around the crown’s edge and hang it in the water just as you would an avocado pit.
+Put another way, most of the crown should only be positioned “hovering” over the water with the bottom of the pineapple being only immersed 1 inch of water.

-Place the jar in direct sunlight in a bright sunny place in your home, and rotate out the water with clean water once per week until you see roots.
-You should see roots appear in the water bath after 2-3 weeks.
+Don’t forget to place the jar in direct sunlight in a bright sunny place in your home, and rotate out the old water with clean water once per week until you see the roots emerging.
+Typically, you should see some roots appear in the water bath after 2-3 weeks.

 Beets are a beauty to regrow.
 All you have to do is buy a bunch of beets that still have the tops attached.
 Trim off the greens and use them to cook!
 (Those leaves are tasty!).